 Most of the formally-built houses and condominiums that you see in Mexico today have legal title: the procedures to ‘legalize’ the land they occupy have already taken place, the paperwork is in order, and you can also take out mortgages and title insurance on these properties.
 The Notary Public you appoint plays a crucial role in making the necessary background checks and this is discussed in our guide to buying and selling property in Mexico.

-If you’re seeking something off-the-beaten track in Mexico, you might find that certain properties you’re offered—some with very desirable/idyllically-located homes built on them—are not legally titled but instead classed as Ejido or communal lands.
-These types of properties are most usually situated in rural or semi-rural areas and may only be available for purchase under an Agrarian arrangement.
+If you’re seeking something off-the-beaten track in Mexico, you might find that certain properties you’re offered—some with very desirable/idyllically-located homes built on them—are not legally titled but instead classed as communal property.
+These types of properties are most usually situated in rural or semi-rural areas and might only be available for purchase under an Agrarian arrangement.

 Many people purchase, pass quiet enjoyment of, and sell these properties without trouble.
 However, if a property you fall in love with is only available on Agrarian terms, it’s as well to be aware of the practicalities and risks:

-- Property designated to you under an Agrarian arrangement does not constitute legal title; your possession of it holds no force in Mexican civil law and any matters related to it will only be heard by the Agrarian Court which adheres to its own code
+No legal title: Property designated to you under an Agrarian arrangement does not constitute legal title: your possession of it holds no force in Mexican civil law and any matters related to it will only be heard by the Agrarian Court (or Assembly) which adheres to its own code.

-- When you purchase this type of property, you will not receive a legal title deed and the property will not appear in the national property register.
-Instead you receive two documents: Cesion de Derechos (Transfer of Rights) and Constancia de Posesion (Record of Possession); the property may or may not be listed on the national agricultural land register
+No title deed: When you purchase this type of property, you will not receive a Title Deed enforceable in a civil court and the property will not be registered on the national property register.
+Instead you receive two documents: Cesion de Derechos (Transfer of Rights) and Constancia de Posesion (Record of Possession); the property may or may not be listed on the national agricultural land register.

-- These properties can only be purchased with your own money; you cannot take out a mortgage on them, you cannot use them as collateral, and you cannot obtain title insurance for these properties
+No finance, collateral value, or title insurance: These properties can only be purchased with your own money: you cannot take out a mortgage on them; you cannot use them as collateral; and you cannot obtain title insurance for these properties.

-- When you come to sell the property, the buyer will need to agree to purchase on Agrarian terms; this significantly reduces the potential buyer pool as most people seek legal title, not a Record of Possession, when they buy property in Mexico
+Transfer and sale on Agrarian terms only: You can transfer these properties to others through a private contract or bequeath transfer of them in your Will, although the beneficiaries will inherit the land on the same Agrarian terms as you did when you purchased it.
+When you sell the property, the buyer will need to agree to purchase on Agrarian terms; this significantly reduces the potential buyer pool as most people seek legal title, not a Record of Possession, when they buy property in Mexico.

-- If a dispute arises regarding the property, you must abide by the code of the Agrarian Court to resolve it; you cannot seek any remedy through the Mexican civil law courts
+Disputes cannot be settled in Mexican civil law courts: If a dispute arises regarding the property, you must abide by the code of the Agrarian Court (sometimes referred to as Asambleas, or Assemblies) to resolve it; you cannot seek any remedy through Mexican civil law courts.

-It’s not unheard of that buyers (Mexicans and foreigners) have been sold property given the impression that the ‘title’ sold was a legal title when in fact it is a Record of Possession under Agrarian terms, although a good local realty agent and Notary Public will ensure the buyer is aware of the land’s legal situation before a sales transaction takes place.
+Get a clear understanding of what you are buying: It’s not unheard of that buyers (Mexicans and foreigners) have been sold property given the impression that the ‘title’ sold was a legal title when in fact it is a Record of Possession under Agrarian terms.
+A good Notary Public will ensure the buyer is aware of the land’s legal situation before a sales transaction takes place.

 You can learn more about buying, selling, owning, and renting property in Mexico on our extensive guides to Mexican Real Estate here on Mexperience.